MarkWoolnough/slack-IOA/README.md

 Suggested Steps (not yet tested!):

-1. Download the package as a zip file to your IBM Operations Analytics Log Analysis server
+1. Download the package as a zip file to your IBM Operations Analytics Log Analysis server or go to step 2 to install directly on your server from npm.

 2. Install node (https://nodejs.org/en/download/), npm (curl -L https://www.npmjs.com/install.sh | sh), git and optionally ngrok.
+If you want to install slack-ioa from npm, run npm install slack-ioa.
+Install the dependancies npm install express, npm install request, npm install body-parser.
+If you need to install ngrok to make your server visible to slack requests: npm install ngrok.

 3. Edit the sample env file and add details of your own env.
 Don't worry about the SLACK env variables for now:  you will populate these later, so set as temp values for now.
 Export these variables to your shell.